Mother Earth Gardens and Design Inc.

 It is cost effective as you will spend less money on fertilizers and pesticides and less time on weeding and watering.

 We use ornamental and native plants.
 Native plants attract wildlife, restore habitat and native plants are beautiful.
 We avoid invasive species.

 We use the right plant and plant it in the right place.
 We choose the most suitable plants taking into consideration the growing conditions, plant characteristics and any special ornamental effects.
 We use edible shrubs, vegetables and fruit trees.

-Mother Earth Gardens and Design Inc. creates and maintains environmentally friendly
+Mother Earth Gardens and Design Inc., located in Port Coquitlam, BC creates and maintains environmentally friendly

 gardens recognizing that working with nature transforms a high maintenance landscape into an attractive labor and cost savings ecoscape.